First Dark Matter Search Results From Coherent CAPTAIN-Mills: Beam and Particle Sources

 \subsection{$\pi^+$ Production}

 $\pi^+$ decay is the main source of neutrinos produced in the Lujan target.
 The majority of $\pi^+$ are stopped by nuclear interactions before decaying nearly at rest, providing the characteristic mono-energetic prompt neutrino source expected by coherent neutrino nucleus scattering experiments.
-The number of $\pi^+$ produced was simulated with MCNP6.2 \cite{MCNP} and the LANSCE Lujan Center Mark-III Target System target card.

-The simulation generated 0.05717 $\pi^+$ per POT, however, only 0.04586 $\pi^+$ per POT decayed.
-The remainder, approximately 20\%, were absorbed by nuclear interactions before they could decay, consistent with previous measurements \cite{Allen:1989dt}.
+The number of $\pi^+$ produced is simulated with MCNP6.2 \cite{MCNP} and the LANSCE Lujan Center Mark-III Target System target card.
+From the results of the simulation, 0.05717 $\pi^+$ are produced per proton on target (POT); however, only 0.04586 $\pi^+$ per POT decay.
+The remaining, approximately 20\%, are absorbed by nuclear interactions before they can decay, consistent with previous measurements \cite{Allen:1989dt}.
 MCNP6.2 imposes a cutoff in tracking pion energies of 1 keV, at which point they are automatically decayed.
-For the Lujan target simulation, only $5\times10^{-4}$ $\pi^+$ per POT (1\% of all decays) were found to have decayed in flight before reaching the low energy cutoff.
+For the Lujan target simulation, only $5\times10^{-4}$ $\pi^+$ per POT (1\% of all decays) are found to decay in flight before reaching the low energy cutoff.